LucasWinkler/lucaswinkler.dev/README.md

 ## Roadmap

 - [ ] More background features for depth
-- [ ] Light mode with a Light/Dark/System toggle
 - [ ] Projects page (may not implement this)
 - [ ] Project details page (may not implement this)